sorinbotirla/eset-quarantine-recovery/README.md

 ## Getting Started

-We recommend using a virtual environment to keep dependencies clean.
+I recommend using a virtual environment to keep dependencies clean.

 ### 1. Clone the repository